- Modifications of Terms

 You understand that the Service and software embodied within the Services may include security components that permit digital materials to be protected, and that use of these materials is subject to usage rules set by CMU and/or Content providers who provide Content to the Services.
 You may not attempt to override or circumvent any of the usage rules embedded into the Services.
 Any unauthorized reproduction, publication, further distribution or public exhibition of the materials provided on the Services, in whole or in part, is strictly prohibited.
 You acknowledge that your account may be subject to features and practices, such as automatically logging you off after a certain period of inactivity.

-You agree that CMU, under certain circumstances and without prior notice, may immediately terminate your account and access to the Services.
+You agree that CMU, under certain circumstances and without prior notice, may immediately terminate your account (or student accounts created by you using the teacher batch registration feature, if applicable) and access to the Services.
 Cause for such termination shall include, but not be limited to, (a) breaches or violations of the TOU or other incorporated agreements or guidelines, (b) requests by law enforcement or other government agencies, (c) a request by you (self-initiated account deletions), (d) discontinuance or material modification to the Services (or any part thereof), (e) unexpected technical or security issues or problems, (f) extended periods of inactivity, and/or (g) engagement by you in fraudulent or illegal activities.
-Termination of your account includes (a) removal of access to all offerings within the Services, (b) deletion of your password and all related information, files and content associated with or inside your account (or any part thereof), and (c) barring of further use of the Services.
+Termination of your account (or student accounts created by you) includes (a) removal of access to all offerings within the Services, (b) deletion of your password and all related information, files and content associated with or inside your account (or any part thereof), and (c) barring of further use of the Services.
 Further, you agree that all terminations for cause shall be made in CMU’s sole discretion and that CMU shall not be liable to you or any third party for any termination of your account or access to the Services.

-You may elect to terminate your account by providing notice to firstname.lastname@example.org .
+You may elect to terminate your account (or any student account created by you using the teacher batch registration feature) by providing notice to email@example.com.
 Following receipt of your notice, CMU will initiate termination of your account (typically within two business days).
-In addition to your right to terminate, CMU may terminate your account as described in these TOU.
+In addition to your right to terminate, CMU may terminate accounts as described in these TOU.